Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Examples: Out-of-distribution generalisation for general states

 \section{Examples: Out-of-distribution generalisation for general states}

-We will consider three different types of non-classical input state, to demonstrate how the various bounds can be applied: single-photon-added thermal states (SPATs), Fock states, and one-mode squeezed vacuums.
-SPATs have a finite negativity.
-Fock states have infinite negativity for any non-zero energy, but this negativity becomes finite with convolution alone (without the need for an energy truncation).
+We will consider three different types of non-classical input state, to demonstrate how the various bounds can be applied: single-photon-added thermal states (SPATSs), Fock states, and one-mode squeezed vacuums.
+SPATSs have finite negativity.
+Fock states have infinite negativity for any non-zero energy, but their negativity becomes finite with convolution alone (without the need for an energy truncation).
 Squeezed vacuums require both truncation and convolution to reach finite negativity.